jeau/sandstorm-mavo-micro-app/README.md

             - `data.json` — mavo data of the page
         - ...

-So, this micro-app could be interpreted possibly in other context.
+So, this micro-app could be interpreted and edited possibly in other context.

 ## Features